ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Nuclear Communication Certification

-Hannah K. Patenaude (Idaho National Lab), Brett W. Carlsen (Idaho National Laboratory), Emma F. Bloomfield (University of Nevada, Las Vegas)
+Hannah K. Patenaude (Idaho National Laboratory, University of Nevada, Las Vegas), Brett W. Carlsen (Idaho National Laboratory), Emma F. Bloomfield (University of Nevada, Las Vegas)

 Gen IV Education and Training Working Group Webinars' Initiative